 Add all ingredients into a Champagne flute, stirring gently to combine.

-Express oil from lemon peel over glass and place peel on rim to garnish.
+Express the oil from a lemon twist over the glass and place the twist on the rim to garnish.